The Spin-MInt Algorithm: an Accurate and Symplectic Propagator for the Spin-Mapping Representation of Nonadiabatic Dynamics: Results

-For a single trajectory, the Spin-MInt and MInt algorithms result in the same propagation of variables and are both symplectic.
-As the angle-based algorithm is not symplectic or satisfies Liouville's theorem and requires a small timestep to accurately capture the dynamics, we do not consider it further in our search for a symplectic spin-mapping algorithm.
+For a single trajectory, the Spin-MInt and MInt algorithms have identical propagation and are symplectic.
+The Spin-SL algorithm has accurate trajectories and satisfies Liouville's theorem, in contrast to the angle-based algorithm which requires a small timestep to accurately capture the dynamics.
+As neither the Spin-SL or angle based algorithms are symplectic, we do not consider them further in our search for a symplectic spin-mapping algorithm.
+However, extending the Spin-SL algorithm to multiple electronic states and testing the ensemble properties is an interesting avenue for future work.